Marco Zamboni

-Marco Khaleel Zamboni (born 7 December 1977) is an Italian professional football defender, currently playing for AC Garda.
+Marco Khaleel Zamboni (born 7 December 1977) is an Italian professional football defender who plays for an amateur side Pedemonte.

 Club career

 Zamboni was born in Bussolengo, Italy.
 After starting his career with Chievo in 1995, he played for Juventus between 1997 and 1999, but immediately after he was signed by the Turin club in the summer of 1997, he was loaned to Napoli of Serie A in October and subsequently back to Chievo (Serie B) in January.

 After he was loaned to U.S. Lecce, he was spotted by Serie A team Udinese Calcio.
 He was signed in co-ownership deal for €1.29M (2.5 billion lire) .Udinese also signed Morgan De Sanctis in co-ownership deal also for €1.29M (2.5 billion lire).

 After not playing in 2001–02 season, he left on loan again to Modena F.C. of Serie A, then Verona (Serie B).
 In summer 2003, he was signed by Napoli again, then time played 37 games in Serie B. In summer 2004, he returned to Serie A football, for Reggina Calcio.
 He then spotted by U.C.
 Sampdoria, signed him on loan.

-Ahead of the 2019–20 season, 41-year old Zamboni joined AC Garda.
+Ahead of the 2019–20 season, 41-year-old Zamboni joined AC Garda.